Here’s a new reason for artists to buy an Oculus Rift

-Google has finally made its popular Tilt Brush virtual reality painting app available to Oculus Rift owners.
+Google has finally made its popular virtual reality painting app, Tilt Brush, available to Oculus Rift owners.

 Tilt Brush was originally limited to the HTC Vive and the new Oculus app retains all the functionality of that edition.

-Originally spotted here, the Oculus Rift version of the Google VR app is 100% compatible with Oculus Touch controllers, using the capacitive touch features of the controllers to replicate the experience felt by Vive owners.
+Originally spotted here, the Oculus Rift version of the Google VR app is 100% compatible with Oculus Touch controllers, using the capacitive touch features of the controllers to replicate the same Vive experience.

 Related: MWC 2017

-Tilt Brush is by no means the only way for artists to use the Oculus Rift, Medium and Quill more than catering for them until now.
+Tilt Brush joins other Oculus art and design apps, such as Medium and Quill, providing yet another way for creative types to make use of virtual reality.

-There’s even doubt in some circles that users of the two Oculus apps will bother to switch over to Tilt Brush, especially given that doing so will cost an extra $29.99 (around £25).
+Whether Medium and Quill users will be tempted to switch to Tilt Brush remains unclear, especially given that doing so will cost $29.99 (around £25).

-Google’s app does offer a handful of differences when compared to Medium and Quill, the way it handles live art performances a particular advantage it holds over the Oculus apps.
+Google’s app does offer a handful of differences when compared the existing creative apps, offering users a way of creating 'live art'.

 Tilt Brush in action.

-The virtual reality space is still very much in its infancy, figures released earlier this month showing a market worth just 6.3 million units.
+The virtual reality space is still very much in its infancy, with figures released earlier this month showing just 6.3 million virtual reality headsets were shipped in 2016.

 Samsung’s Gear VR accounted for 4.51 million of those shipments, something that can be put down to its rock bottom price (£99) and the fact the firm was, at one point, literally giving them away.